KODURISRIHARI/Numpy_Tutuorial/README.md

 * Combine & Split an Array
 * Linear Algebra
 * Manipulate an Array
 * Creating Dummy Dataset using Numpy &  Pandas
-*  -create a 2Dimensional Dataset using Numpy
-*  -Creating a DataFrame using Numpy and Pandas
-* -Creating Dummy Dataset using Random Generation of Numpy & DataFrane using Pandas
+   - what happened when i create more than 3 - dimensions -create a 2Dimensional Dataset using Numpy -Creating a DataFrame using Numpy and Pandas -Creating Dummy Dataset using Random Generation of Numpy & DataFrane using Pandas